Cluster Pluckers

-The Cluster Pluckers are a quartet of harmony singer-songwriters and country music instrumentalists active since 1980.
+The Cluster Pluckers are a quartet of harmony singer-songwriters and country music instrumentalists.
+The group formed in 1980.
 The original and remaining members are Margaret Bailey, Kris Ballinger and Dale Ballinger, later joined by Mark Howard.
+The group has its own backup trio of bluegrass instrumentalists, humorously named "Them Other Pluckers", consisting of Brent Truitt on mandolin, Blaine Sprouse on fiddle and Richard Bailey on banjo, all of whom have toured and recorded with a wide range of bluegrass and country artists.

+History

-In the spring of 1980, the trio of Margaret, Kris and Dale first sang together at a pickin' party.
+In the spring of 1980, the trio of Bailey and the Ballingers Margaret first sang together at a pickin' party.
 They were then joined by fiddler Frazier Moss.

 They performed at the Folklife Festival Exhibition during the 1982 World's Fair in Knoxville, Tennessee.

-In 1984 Kris and Dale performed with fiddler Junior Daughtery at Carnegie Hall as part of a special American Folk Roots Concert Series.
+In 1984 the Ballingers performed with fiddler Junior Daughtery at Carnegie Hall as part of a special American Folk Roots Concert Series.

-In 1986 Kris and Margaret sang vocal harmony with Vassar Clements' Hillbilly Jazz Band, on two of the group's albums and on national tour, then performed on The Nashville Network television shows "Nashville Now" and "New Country".
+In 1986 Kris and Bailey sang vocal harmony with Vassar Clements' Hillbilly Jazz Band, on two of the group's albums and on national tour, then performed on The Nashville Network television shows Nashville Now and New Country.

-The television exposure introduced them to country legend Chet Atkins, with whom they then co-wrote the tongue-in-cheek song "Would Jesus Wear a Rolex?" which became a minor hit for Ray Stevens, reaching No. 41 on the country chart in 1987, and was nominated for a Grammy Award.
+The television exposure introduced them to Chet Atkins, with whom they then co-wrote the tongue-in-cheek song "Would Jesus Wear a Rolex?", which became a minor hit for Ray Stevens, reaching No. 41 on the country chart in 1987, and was nominated for a Grammy Award.

 In 1987 Mark Howard joined the trio.
-Howard is a multi-instrumentalist and recording artist who has been featured with many various country stars, for whom he has also done engineering and production work, as well as writing string arrangements for the Nashville Symphony and others.
+Howard is a multi-instrumentalist and recording artist who featured with many country stars, for whom he has also done engineering and production work, as well as writing string arrangements for the Nashville Symphony and others.

-The group has its own backup trio of bluegrass instrumentalists, humorously named "Them Other Pluckers", consisting of Brent Truitt on mandolin, Blaine Sprouse on fiddle and Richard Bailey on banjo, all of whom have toured and recorded with a wide range of bluegrass and country artists.

 In 1989, they appeared on John Hartford's album Down on the River.